-Integrity of scholarship is to be maintained in an academic community, and academic work is to be completed by the student to whom it is assigned.
+Integrity of scholarship is to be maintained at all times, and academic work is to be completed by the student to whom it is assigned.
 Professors will exercise care in planning and supervising academic work, so you understand the boundaries of independent academic work.